zacaryfettig/Azure-IaC-Deployment-Templates/web services & SQL deployment template/readme.md

 #### Deployment Terms
 SQL edition: options for tier of SQL server in the link https://azure.microsoft.com/en-us/pricing/details/azure-sql-database/single/#pricing

-environment: web app development or production staging slot
+Environment: web app development or production staging slot

 App Plan Tier: app plan tier options shown in the link https://azure.microsoft.com/en-us/pricing/details/app-service/windows/#purchase-options

-location: valid location for the resource group to be located in
+Location: valid location for the resource group to be located in

-Username and password for SQL Server prompted at runtime
+username and password for SQL Server prompted at runtime